leangjia/blender_docs/manual/addons/camera/camera_rigs.rst

 .. figure:: /images/addons_camera_camera-rigs_ui.png
    :align: center

-This script was designed to add some extended functionality to a camera by creating control rig with custom shapes and UI to easily access the cameras settings from the 3D View.
+This script was designed to add some extended functionality to a camera by creating control rigs with custom shapes and UI to easily access the cameras settings from the 3D View.